Joniator/documentation/src/content/docs/Games/Minecraft Modpacks/uwucraft.md

 Every new start, the modpack checks for updates and downloads them automatically.
 If something goes wrong, you can just import the pack again, copy your worlds/settings, and delete the old one.

+## Playing on the server

+You get a sharestone and some food when first joining the server.
+Place the sharestone once you found a home, and give it a name so everyone knows whos sharestone it is.
+You can use them to teleport between sharestones of the same color.